French Basque Country: Politics and institutions

 The lands to the south of the Adour became Labourd, encompassing initially a bigger region than the later territory around the Nive (Errobi) and the coast.
-In 1020 Gascony ceded its jurisdiction over Labourd, then also including Lower Navarre, to Sancho the Great of Pamplona.
+In 1020, Gascony ceded its jurisdiction over Labourd, then also including Lower Navarre, to Sancho the Great of Pamplona.
 This monarch made it a Viscounty in 1023 with its capital in Bayonne, which gave vassals to the King and Queen of Navarre until 1193.
 The area became disputed by the Angevin Dukes of Aquitaine until 1191 when Sancho the Wise and Richard Lionheart agreed to divide the country, Labourd remaining under Angevin sovereignty and Lower Navarre under Navarrese control.

 All vacant land, forests, and waters under this Viscounty belonged to the King and everyone had the right to use them, whether they were nobles or not.
 Nobles did not have any feudal rights and justice rested solely in the hands of the King.
 The Biltzar, the only existing assembly, was in charge of distributing taxes and charges, and its delegates were chosen by the etxeko-jaun of the parishes.
-Furthermore, parish assemblies that administrated the collective goods of each parish existed.
+Furthermore, parish assemblies that administered the collective goods of each parish existed.
 In 1215, Bayonne separated from Labourd, ruling from that moment on through its council.
 From the end of the 12th century until the French Revolution, Ustaritz was the capital of Labourd.
 Bayonne continued to be the economic hub of the area until the 19th century.
 However, above all, it was the port of Navarre that connected it to the North of Europe.

 Meanwhile, Soule (Zuberoa) was constituted as an independent viscounty, generally supported by Navarre against the pretensions of the Counts of Béarn, though at times also it admitted a certain Angevin overlordship.
 With the end of the Hundred Years' War, Labourd and Soule passed to the Crown of France as autonomous provinces (pays d'état).

 After the conquest of Upper Navarre by Castile in 1512–21, the still independent north Pyrenean part of Navarre took the lead of the Huguenot party in the French Wars of Religion.
 In this time, the Bible was first translated into the Basque language.
-Eventually Henry III of Navarre became King of France but kept Navarre as a formally independent state until 1620–24, when this separation was suppressed.
+Eventually, Henry III of Navarre became King of France but kept Navarre as a formally independent state until 1620–24, when this separation was suppressed.

 In 1634, Axular, in his literary work Gero, gives a rough description of the extent of Basque at the time: The language comprised all the provinces now known as Basque Country "and [in] so many other places".
 After Axular's accomplished book, other Basque writing authors followed suit, especially in Labourd, a district thriving on whale hunting.
 In 1579, an important handbook for navigation was published by Martin Oihartzabal, the Navigational Pilot, offering guidance and useful landmarks found in Newfoundland and other Basque traditional fisheries.
-In 1677 it was translated to Basque by Pierre Etxeberri.
+In 1677, it was translated to Basque by Pierre Etxeberri.
 However, during the 17 and 18th century, that activity saw a gradual decline as the English took over from the Basques.